 Next, put some elements on the canvas and adjust their size to the breakpoint you have chosen.

 Now, I’d like to create a new custom breakpoint, but I don’t want to work on my design from scratch.
 There’s a small trick that we can use!

-Click the ‘add new adaptive version’ button in the right panel of the editor.
+Click the ‘Add new adaptive version’ button in the Properties Panel.
 Pick ‘custom size’ from the dropdown.
 Next, define its size and name.
 Last but not least, check ‘I want to copy all elements from’ option and pick the breakpoint from which the content should be copied.

 You’ll see that all elements you have used in iPhone breakpoint appear in a custom breakpoint.
 Their size is not adjusted to the new breakpoint yet, so just resize them manually to fit the canvas.